Treatment

 CONTACT US TODAY

-• Type of substance used: The type of substance that a person with addiction used will determine how severe his or her withdrawal symptoms will be.
-For instance, alcohol withdrawal can be induced in just a few hours after the last drink, sometimes requiring the patient to take a dose of substitute medication for a few days.
+• Type of substance used: The type of substance that a person with addiction uses will determine how severe their withdrawal symptoms will be.
+For instance, you can feel alcohol withdrawal in just a few hours after the last drink, sometimes requiring the patient to take a dose of substitute medication for a few days.

-Although each detox patient’s timetable to fully cleanse will vary, primarily, detox will last 5 to 7 days.
+Although each detox patient’s timetable to fully cleanse will vary, the usual detox will last 5 to 7 days.

 Safety of a Medical Detox vs. Detox at Home